Automotive Muffler Simulation

 See this note about improving the visual quality of the animation.

-Within the inlet pipe and the first expansion chamber, the sound wave appears to be fixed in space but it simply oscillates in time.
-This type of wave is known as the standing wave, and often forms several local extrema of the sound pressure.
+Within the inlet pipe and the first expansion chamber, the sound wave appears to be fixed in space, but it simply oscillates in time.
+This type of wave is known as a standing wave, and often forms several local extrema of the sound pressure.

 Both the perforated and padded mufflers improve the effect of back-pressure that is seen in the classical muffler.
 Because the sound pressure wave is allowed to dissipate within the muffler pipes, the perforated muffler created the lowest back-pressure among the three cases.

-To further investigate this results at different frequencies, the index of the solution data pfunTable can be altered.
+To further investigate these results at different frequencies, the index of the solution data pfunTable can be altered.

 Transmission Loss